tomaszjezak/tomaszjezak/README.md

 I'm Tomasz, I'm finishing my undergrad at UCLA studying Applied Math and Computer Science.
 My work is focused on AI/ML research, specifically in NLP, Computer Vision, and Generative AI.
 I see AI as a potential force for tremendous good, and I am passionate about working toward that reality.

-📫 How to reach me:tomaszjezak0@gmail.com
+📫 How to reach me: tomaszjezak0@gmail.com

 <!--
 **tomaszjezak/tomaszjezak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.